 The system features a diverter valve and draw tube in-line between the tank and water pump, and uses the water pump to draw nontoxic RV water system antifreeze into the water lines.
-This feature is located in the water center compartment.
+This feature is located near the water pump and drain valves.